 I’ve had days where I’ve wanted to do nothing but curl up in the dark and sleep time away in hopes I’ll wake up feeling better – cos time’s meant to be a healer, right?
 But somehow I’ve managed to find a little something to overcome each dark day and find a bit of happiness again.

 I’ve truly immersed myself in my job over the past year and absolutely adore my team and what I do.
 I’ve mastered the art of using my holiday days wisely in order to explore the world further and escape the strain of everyday life for a short while each and every month.
 My passion for gigging has been reignited after booking a Kings of Leon gig purely on a whim, simply because a guy I dated suggested I should when I spoke animatedly about them.
+I helped some of my friends enjoy their last night of freedom and experienced hen dos for the first time.
 I’ve picked up piano lessons and found a new kind of satisfaction in mastering a new piece of music… albeit it very short, simple pieces for now.

 And, probably most importantly, I’ve realised I’ve got a bloody amazing set of friends and family around me who are there for me no matter what.
 Even if they do get bored of my ranting, which surely they must do… 😅